-The Parent Entity's market price risk arises from available-forsale financial asset which is carried at fair value.
+The Parent Entity's market price risk arises from available-for-sale financial asset which is carried at fair value.
 It manages its risk from changes in market price by monitoring the changes in the market price of the investments.

-Since there has been no available market value in the PSE since 2010 of Philomsat Holdings, Corp. due to its suspension from trading the Company recognized impairment loss of P720,000 as of December 31, 2019.
+Since there has been no available market value in the PSE since 2010 of Philcomsat Holdings, Corp. due to its suspension from trading the Company recognized in pairment loss of P720,000 as of December 31, 2018.

+p.
 Operating Segment

-An operating segment is a component of an entity that (a) engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses relating to transactions with other components of the same entity; (b) whose operating results are regularly reviewed by the entity's chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance; and (c) for which discrete financial information is available.
+An operating segment is a component of an entity that (a) engages in business activities from which it may earn accentus and incur expenses, including revenues and expenses relating to transactions with other components of the same entity; (b) whose operating results are regularly reviewed by the entity's chief operating decision maker to make decisions about resources to be allocated to the segment and assess its performance; and (c) for which discrete financial information is available.